axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Type:    | list |
 | Default: | N/A  |

-*Description:* Specify the Java Virtual Machine (JVM) settings of your Java destination from the {{% productparam "abbrev" %}} configuration file.
+*Description:* Specify the Java Virtual Machine (JVM) settings of your Java destination from the {{% param "product.abbrev" %}} configuration file.

 For example: